 Amateur Photographer verdict

-Joy is at the heart of Instax cameras and the Fujifilm Instax mini 12 definitely delivers this as a fun camera.- Easy to use
+Joy is at the heart of Instax cameras and the Fujifilm Instax Mini 12 provides the fun of traditional film photography in a modern package.- Easy to use

 - Nice portrait and selfie-taking capabilities